Halverson-lab/Amplicon_Consensus_Taxonomy/README2.md

 ### 8. Generate the consensus OTU tables
-# The 'Generate Consensus Parameters' section of the config.txt file needs to be modified to eliminate specification of known organisms.

 One clustering and taxonomic assignment are complete, the final consensus OTU table is generated using the `generate_consensus_table.R` script.
 For convenience, a shell script `generate_consensus.sh` is provided to simplify this process.
 If the pipeline has been run up to this point, all required files should alreaedy be in the proper locations and the script will handle everything automatically.
 Samples names in the output will use the library number combined with the numerical barcode IDs.

 **Note regarding 'NA' threshold for generating consensus taxonomic assignments:**
 A critical parameter of the ACT decision tree is the Sintax 'NA' threshold.
-If Emu, Sintax, and OTU classifications for a read do not match and Sintax confidence falls below the NA threshold, taxonomy for that rank is withheld to avoid overclassification.
-The NA threshold is defined by the user in the 'Generate Consensus Parameters' section of the `config.txt` file (NA_THRESHOLD), with accepted values between **X and X**.
+If the Sintax confidence falls below the NA threshold, taxonomy for that rank is withheld to avoid overclassification.
+The NA threshold is defined by the user in the 'Generate Consensus Parameters' section of the `config.txt` file (`NA_THRESHOLD`), with accepted values between 0 and 1.
 A higher value requires greater Sintax confidence for classification.
 If NA_THRESHOLD is not specified, ACT will use a default value of 0.3.

-# Please specify the accepted value range for NA_THRESHOLD.

 The `generate_consensus.sh` script can be run in an interactive session using the `-r` flag or submitted as a slurm script using the `-s` flag.